filipBan/filip.codes/content/blog/react-use-memo/index.md

 Every time parent of `Color` component re-renders React will check if the `color` prop has changed.
 If the object is the same then `Color` will not be re-rendered.

-It's important to note that React does not do a deep comparison here, it will only check if it's the same entity (object, array, primitive value) that would pass the `==` or `===` comparison.
+It's important to note that React does not do a deep comparison here.
+It will only check if it's the same entity (object, array, function) or a primitive value that in both cases would pass the `==` or `===` comparison.
 This is an easy gotcha if the `color` prop gets recalculated in the parent component on every render. `useMemo` can help with that.

 ### useMemo

 This hook is used to memoize a computation and return a cached result if none of the dependencies changed.
 It accepts 2 arguments - a function that will return a result of the computation and an array of dependencies.
-If any item in that array changes useMemo will re-run the function from the first argument and cache the new result.
+If any item in that array changes in next render useMemo will re-run the function from the first argument and cache the new result.

 One use case is a filtered list of items: